 Dyspnea, also called shortness of breath, is a patient's perceived difficulty to breathe.
 Sensations and intensity can vary and are subjective.
 It is a prevalent symptom impacting millions of people.
 It may be the primary manifestation of respiratory, cardiac, neuromuscular, psychogenic, or systemic illnesses, or a combination of these.
 Dyspnea on exertion is a similar sensation; however, this shortness of breath is present with exercise and improves with rest.
-This activity reviews the etiology, presentation, evaluation, and management of exertional dyspnea.
-It reviews the role of the interprofessional team in evaluating, diagnosing, and managing the condition when it requires attention.
+This activity reviews the etiology, evaluation, and management of exertional dyspnea and highlights the role of the interprofessional team in evaluating and improving care for patients with exertional dyspnea.

-- Recall the various potential etiologies of dyspnea on exertion.
+- Outline the various potential etiologies of dyspnea on exertion.

 - Describe the pathophysiology of dyspnea on exertion in cases where it represents a physiological problem.

-- Summarize the treatment and management of patients with dyspnea on exertion based on the etiology.
+- Summarize the management of patients with dyspnea on exertion based on the etiology.